-Opportunities for independent studies are available to outstanding students with excellent GPA's and attendance records.
-If a student believes he/she qualifies for an independent study course, a request must be made to the Director of Student Affairs.
-The request should include what class the student wishes to complete as an independent study and why the request is being made.
-The request is then approved by the Director of Reports & Statistics and appropriate faculty members.
-Students who register for independent studies will pay the regular tuition rate and must meet the course prerequisites or receive special permission from the Director of Student Affairs.
+Under special circumstances opportunities for independent study are available to students in good academic standing.
+If a student believes he/she qualifies for an independent study course, a request must be made in writing to the Director of Reports & Statistics.
+The request must include: name of course, during which quarter the course will run, and why the request is being made.
+The request is then submitted to the Director of Reports & Statistics and appropriate faculty member for approval.

+Students who are approved for independent study will be required to pay the regular tuition rate, must meet the course prerequisites or receive special permission from the Director of Reports & Statistics before students will be registered in the independent study course.
+Penn Commercial reserves the right to schedule an independent study course as it sees fit to benefit both the student and instructor.